andreas-ka/explore-sthlm-react-frontend/README.md

 ### Follow - Followed
 - Is showed on every profile, containing all the statistics for the user.

-### Searchbar
+### Search bar
-- Let's you search for username and title for the events.
+- Let you search for username and title for the events.

 ### Comments
-- Comments kan be made if you are a registered user, the comment display your profile image, timestamp for when you did the comment and also the content.
+- Comments can be made if you are a registered user, the comment display your profile image, timestamp for when you did the comment and also the content.

 ### Calendar
-- Made with react-awesome-calendar and shows all the events in different color depending on category.
+- Made with react-awesome-calendar and shows all the events in different colors depending on the category.
 The events can be shown in year, month and day.
-In day view you can click the event and get to the detail view of that event.
+In the day view, you can click the event and get the detailed view of that event.

 ### Weather
-- Used react-open-weather to show the current weather in Stockholm, could be good information when you are planning your day.
+- Used react-open-weather to show the current weather in Stockholm, which could be good information when planning your day.

 ### Ratings data
 - Is made with react-star-rating and let's you rate event from 1-5 using stars, on every event you see the average rating for that event.